 The Lemoore Police Department Traffic Unit is made up of two officers and overseen by a sergeant.
-The unit is Officer Steven McPherson and a vacant position at this time.
-Traffic enforcement officers receive extensive training in Traffic Accident Investigation, taxi cab inspections, child car seat installation and inspection, radar usage, conducting speed surveys, and motorcycle operation.
+The unit was Officer Steven McPherson until October 2023 when Officer Kyle Reynolds was selected.
+The other motor position is vacant this time.
+Traffic enforcement officers receive extensive training in traffic collision investigations, taxi cab inspections, child car seat installation and inspection, radar usage, conducting speed surveys, and motorcycle operation.